Maxim Ksenzov: Handball activity

 Ksenzov has a master of sports degree.
 He started his sports career in the Sports School "Zaporozhalyuminstroy".
-He played for the reserve team of the USSR Top League handball championship ZII (Zaporozhye) and CSKA (Moscow).
+He played for the reserve team of the USSR Top League handball championship ZII (Zaporizhzhia) and CSKA (Moscow).
 Then he was a player of the main team of CSKA.

 In 2006, together with two-time Olympic champion Alexander Tuchkin and a handball referee Valentin Sinenko, he became the founder of the Moscow Handball Federation.
 At the same time he was elected president of the Moscow Federation and vice-president of the Union of Handball Players of Russia.

 In May 2017 he was unanimously elected to be president of the Moscow Handball Federation for a period of 5 years.